johnwhargs/JohnHargreaves_T1A2/README.md

 ## Description and Purpose:

-The purpose of my portfolio is to track my current journey at the start of my Full Stack development journey.
-At the moment I can do HTML and CSS confidently, but as I go along I hope to add further improvements that I will learn throughtout the Coder Academy course.
+The purpose of my portfolio is to track my current journey at the start of my Full Stack development.
+At the moment I can do HTML and CSS confidently (as demonstrated in the submitted portolio website), but as I go along I hope to add further improvements that I will learn throughtout the Coder Academy course.

 Due to contracts with clients I couldn't make it a full design portfolio, but more of an introdution to me as a digital creative - who has aspirations and is working on expanding his skillsets into full stack development.

 ---

 ## Sitemap:

 ![Sitemap made in Milanote](/docs/sitemap.png "Sitemap made in Milanote") Above is the sitemap of the my portfolio site that I worked to.

 ## Procreate Wireframes:

 After this sitemap I moved to doodling some rough wireframes in procreate.\
 **Wireframe: Landing Page Desktop and Mobile**
 ![Procreate Wireframe: Landing Page Desktop and Mobile](/docs/Procreate-Wireframe-1.PNG "Procreate Wireframe: Landing Page Desktop and Mobile")